- About us

 And let’s not forget our annual conference.
 These events feature expert keynote speakers who delve deeply into the issues of parenting children who may have suffered trauma in their early lives and offer therapeutic solutions.
 Previous keynote speakers have included Helen Oakwater, Dr Margot Sunderland and Dr Renee Marks.

 Our conferences usually take place in late autumn each year.
 We were sold out for our conference last November, when Denise Golding and Zach Gomm presented a workshop for parents and professionals, based on the ground-breaking parent training, The Great Behavior Breakdown by Bryan Post.
-Details of our 2018 conference will be published shortly.

 Crucially, all of our adopter training events and opportunities have something in common – they all provide prospective and approved adopters with the opportunity to meet other adopters and build those very valuable support networks.